stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 <span style="color: var(--in-class)"><i class="fas fa-circle"></i></span> To put things bluntly, if your keywords suck you will not find good sources.
 {{< /hint >}}

-Significantly, you may not be able to determine the best keywords for searching until you've stumbled into some good sources and use them to help you refine your search keywords.
+Significantly, you may not be able to determine the best keywords for searching until you've stumbled onto some good sources and use them to help you refine your search keywords.
 For example, a student may search the catalog to find out how nations spy on their citizens by analyzing the population's social media accounts.
 Using the word "spy" turns out not to be the best keyword; the keyword "surveillance" was far more productive.
 And as her knowledge grew, the student began using the names of specific countries and the names of their security agencies as keywords.
 So, as your knowledge deepens and you gain more insight into your chosen topic, you will constantly refine your keywords to cast more light into the darker regions of the library's holdings. **Thus, research is an iterative, accretive process---not a linear one**.

 ---